Lake Tahoe Water Quality Improvement Programs

 To ensure that implementation proceeds efficiently, the Lake Tahoe TMDL Program established an adaptive management system -- a formal process to enable programmatic and/or policy adjustments as needed.
 Adjustments may be triggered by changing political or economic environments, new scientific findings, input from TMDL stakeholders, or unforeseen future conditions caused by climatic, geologic or wildfire events.
 The TMDL Online Interface is the central hub for information on the Lake Tahoe TMDL Program and the TMDL Management System.

 The Tahoe Regional Planning Agency (TRPA) launched the Environmental Improvement Program (EIP) in an effort to better implement its Regional Plan, and highlighted it at the Presidential Forum at Lake Tahoe in 1997.
-Recognizing that capital investments, research, and monitoring were essential components of the Regional Plan, the EIP has invested nearly $2 billion in capital projects, research, and monitoring in the Tahoe Basin.
+Recognizing that capital investments, research, and monitoring were essential components of the Regional Plan, the EIP has invested over $2 billion in capital projects, research, and monitoring in the Tahoe Basin.
 The EIP includes hundreds of specific projects and programs undertaken by more than 50 funding partners, including federal, state, and local agencies and the private sector.
 The projects have been focused on improving air, water, and scenic quality, forest health, fish and wildlife, and public access to the lake and other recreation areas.
 The prime directive of the EIP is to move the Tahoe Basin closer to attaining these environmental goals.
 The EIP Project Tracker provides information on EIP projects and expenditures, funding sources, and performance, as well as an annually-updated list of projects slated for implementation in the next five years.

 In response to nearshore degradation, a multiagency partnership including the Lahontan Regional Water Board, Nevada DEP, TRPA, and EPA collaborated with the foremost experts on Lake Tahoe’s nearshore environment to produce the Lake Tahoe Nearshore Evaluation and Monitoring Framework (PDF)(410 pp, 25 MB, About PDF) (October 2013), and to develop the Lake Tahoe Nearshore Water Quality Protection Plan (PDF) (15 pp, 883 K, About PDF) (June 2014), which includes the following elements: